-Fig.2.
-Neuroblasts(red) migrate toward a lesion through a meshwork of processes from a single astrocyte(blue), as shown by SBF-SEM (Kaneko et al., Sci.Adv 2018).
+Fig.1.
+Neuroblasts(red) migrate toward a lesion through a meshwork of on the mitotic state, saltatory migration, and deceleration of neuroblasts. processes from a single astrocyte(blue), as shown by serial block-face Nucleus, Golgi apparatus, and mitochondria are shown in yellow, orange, scanning electron microscopy (SBF-SEM) (Kaneko et al., Sci.Adv 2018).